 We often have to copy one or multiple sheets from one workbook to a new workbook while working in Microsoft Excel.
 In this article, I am going to explain the whole procedure in detailed steps on how to copy multiple sheets to a new workbook with VBA in Excel.
 I hope it will be very helpful for you if you are looking for an efficient way to do so.

-Step-by-Step Procedures to Copy Multiple Sheets to New Workbook with VBA in Excel
+Copy Multiple Sheets to New Workbook with VBA in Excel: Step-by-Step

 In order to offload the repetition of creating the same worksheets again in a newly created workbook, we can apply the VBA code to do so.
 The process is discussed in detail in the following section.